-Most men's testicles are about the same size, though it's common for one to be slightly bigger than the other.
+Most men's testicles are about the same size, but it's common for one to be slightly bigger than the other.
 It's also common for one testicle to hang lower than the other.

 The testicles should feel smooth, without any lumps or bumps, and firm but not hard.
 You may feel a soft tube at the back of each testicle, which is called the epididymis.

-If you notice any changes or anything unusual about your testicles, you should see your GP.
+If you notice any changes or anything unusual about your testicles, you should see a GP.

 What causes lumps and swelling in the testicles?